Generalized cold-atom simulators for vacuum decay

-\textbf{\emph{Experimental proposal.}}---Our results open an extensive new landscape of possibilities for analogue vacuum decay.
-As an illustrative example, we present a feasible set of parameters for an asymmetric homonuclear mixture in potassium-39 (${}^{39}\mathrm{K}$).
-We consider the hyperfine states $\ket{\down}\equiv\ket{F=1,m_F=0}$ and $\ket{\up}\equiv\ket{F=1,m_F=-1}$ (with $F$ and $m_F$ the total and projected angular momenta), which are miscible in an external magnetic field $B\approx57\text{--}59\,\mathrm{G}$.
-Mixtures of these states have been used extensively in studies of `quantum droplet' formation just outside of the miscible regime~\cite{Cabrera:2018qld,Semeghini:2018sbq,Cheiney:2018sol,Ferioli:2019col}.
+\textbf{\emph{Experimental proposal.}}---Our results open an extensive new landscape of experimental possibilities.
+As well as greatly expanding the ${}^{41}\mathrm{K}$ parameter space beyond the two symmetric cases considered in Refs.~\cite{Fialko:2014xba,Fialko:2016ggg,Jenkins:2023eez} (see Fig.~\ref{fig:landscape-41K.pdf}), we can now consider other isotopes, where no symmetric cases exist.
+As an illustrative example, we present a feasible set of parameters for ${}^{39}\mathrm{K}$.
+We consider the $F=1$ hyperfine states $\ket{\down}\equiv\ket{m_F=0}$ and $\ket{\up}\equiv\ket{m_F=-1}$ (with $F,m_F$ the total and projected angular momenta).
+These are miscible in a magnetic field $B\approx57\text{--}59\,\mathrm{G}$, and have been used to study `quantum droplets' just outside the miscible regime~\cite{Cabrera:2018qld,Semeghini:2018sbq,Cheiney:2018sol,Ferioli:2019col}.

-While our results are valid in any number of dimensions, we focus here on a quasi-1D experiment in which the atoms are tightly confined along the two transverse directions.
-This offers several practical advantages, including the option of carrying out many runs simultaneously with an array of 1D traps, or eliminating the box trap boundary conditions by using a 1D ring.
-The decay rate is also parametrically faster in 1D than in higher dimensions~\cite{Note3}, allowing us to probe a broader range of parameter space within the $\sim1\,\mathrm{s}$ coherence time of each run.
-A 2D setup is also possible, and would allow us to investigate a greater range of physical phenomena, such as domain walls between topologically distinct true vacua.
-A 3D setup would carry further technical complications associated with simultaneously levitating both species against gravity~\cite{Navon:2021mcf}.
+While the asymmetric analogy is valid in any number of dimensions, we focus here on the 1D case, with the atoms tightly confined in the transverse directions.
+This offers several practical advantages, including the option of running arrays of traps in parallel, or enforcing periodicity using a ring trap.
+Bubble nucleation is parametrically faster in 1D~\cite{Note4}, allowing one to probe a broader range of decay rates within each run.
+A 2D setup is also possible (shown in Fig.~\ref{fig:bubble-nucleation} for illustration), and would allow one to investigate phenomena such as domain walls between distinct true vacua.
+A 3D setup would carry technical complications associated with levitating both species against gravity~\cite{Navon:2021mcf}.